OktarinTentakel/lsd-landmark-style-definition/readme.md

 />
 ```

-Now we have a clear distinction between a variant and a state and what's even
+Now we have a clear distinction between a variant and a status and what's even
-more important, like this, a state does not signify different styling
+more important, like this, a status does not signify different styling
 automatically.
-Additionally, we have **flexibility with the state's values**,
+Additionally, we have **flexibility with the values of the status**,
 while keeping the possibility to construct well-formed selectors, which become
 even clearer and better structured than before.